amanafzali/Bootcamp_Deep-Learning/README.md

 Finally, used the testing data to evaluate each model and compare the performance.

     Which model has a lower loss?
+    A: LSTM RNN Closing price has lower Loss.
     Which model tracks the actual values better over time?
+    A: Both models tracks almost the same but RNN Closing price does slightly better.
     Which window size works best for the model?
+    A: Window size 10 works better.